zachvlat/heroic-theme-builder/README.md

 # Heroic Theme Builder

-A simple web app to create custom dark Material-style themes with green accents for the Heroic Games Launcher.
+A simple web app to create custom themes with color accents for the Heroic Games Launcher.
 Build your own color scheme and font selection, then preview the theme live and copy the generated CSS to use in your launcher or other projects.

 ---